cam39porter/tangle/static-site-generator/blog/02-22-18[problem-series-silos]/index.md

 ### Connecting captures

-The act of capturing thoughts is useful, but connecting the dots between them is what allows for reflection, provides clarity, calayzes ideation and helps people frame their thinking.
+The act of capturing thoughts is useful but connecting the dots between them is what allows for reflection, provides clarity, catalyzes ideation and helps people frame their thinking.

 > Connecting your thought-captures when you go back through your writings provides immense value.